The lack of fast rotators in Cyg OB2. I. Insights from spectral reclassification of its B0 population: Conclusions

 Our work contains a detailed spectral reanalysis of stars classified as \spectype{B}{0} in Cygnus~OB2.
-By combining new spectroscopic data with spectral classification tools (which incorporate rotational broadening), we identify significant misclassifications.
+By combining new spectroscopic data with spectral classification tools (which incorporate rotational broadening), we identified significant misclassifications.
 We find that approximately $22\,\%$ of our sample are actually late-O stars, predominantly \spectype{O}{9.7}.
-This suggests that some fast rotators may have been misclassified due to inconsistent classification criteria, limited signal-to-noise, moderate spectral resolution, and the impact of rotation on diagnostic lines.
+This suggests that some fast rotators may have been misclassified due to inconsistent classification criteria, limited signal-to-noise ratios, moderate spectral resolutions, and the impact of rotation on diagnostic lines.

-Despite recovering some fast rotators after our reclassification, the number of stars with $\vsini\!>\!200\,\kmps$ remains notably limited: only 10 O-type stars within Cygnus~OB2 satisfy this threshold.
-This is significantly lower than both theoretical predictions and empirical evidences, which estimate that $\sim19\%$ of massive stars should occupy this high-velocity tail \citep[see, for reference,][]{2013ApJ...764..166D, 2013AA...560A..29R, 2022AA...665A.150H}.
+Although we recovered some fast rotators after our reclassification, the number of stars with $\vsini\!>\!200\,\kmps$ remains notably limited: only ten O-type stars within Cygnus~OB2 satisfy this threshold.
+This is significantly lower than both theoretical predictions and empirical evidence, which estimate that $\sim19\%$ of massive stars should occupy this high-velocity tail \citep[see, for reference,][]{2013ApJ...764..166D, 2013AA...560A..29R, 2022AA...665A.150H}.

-We considered that the deficit of fast rotators in Cygnus~OB2 is most likely due to a combination of the following three factors: \begin{itemize} \item Evolutionary stage: Given the young age of Cygnus~OB2 \citep[$\mathrm{1\!-\!6\,Myr}$;][]{2020AA...642A.168B}, our results suggest that spin-up via mass transfer may not have occurred yet.
-Instead, tidal interactions -- limited to boosting rotation up to $300\,\kmps$ -- have likely dominate the angular momentum evolution so far.
+We consider that the deficit of fast rotators in Cygnus~OB2 is most likely due to a combination of the following three factors: \begin{itemize} \item Evolutionary stage: Given the young age of Cygnus~OB2 \citep[$\mathrm{1\!-\!6\,Myr}$;][]{2020AA...642A.168B}, our results suggest that spin-up via mass transfer may not have occurred yet.
+Instead, tidal interactions -- limited to boosting rotation up to $300\,\kmps$ -- have likely dominated the angular momentum evolution so far.
 However, comparisons with older and younger stellar populations \citep[e.g., NGC~2060 and NGC~2070 in 30~Doradus;][]{2013AA...560A..29R} show that age alone cannot explain the lack of fast rotators in Cygnus~OB2. \\